 Museum of Life + Science, 433 West Murray Avenue, Durham

 Climb aboard the Ellerbe Creek Railway for a journey to the Museum’s pumpkin patch.
-Pick the perfect pumpkin to decorate and take home, then enjoy crafts and a variety of carnival games before returning to the station.
+Pick the perfect pumpkin to decorate and take home, then enjoy crafts, a hay maze and a variety of carnival games before returning to the station.
 Pre-registration is required.
 Tickets are on sale now.

 The Family Farm on Avent Ferry